All About German Shepherd Dog Breed | Training | Puppy | Food | Care |

 Yes, your dogs are dogs, but the question of dogs being natural swimmers should also depend on the dog’s breed.

 Are Labs And Goldies Good Swimmers? – Yes!
-The Labrador retriever and the Golden retriever are two breeds that are known to be great swimmers.
+The Labrador retriever and the Golden Retriever are two breeds that are known to be great swimmers.
 This is because they were bred to retrieve items from water.

 How To Teach German Shepherds To Swim?